nishamuktewar/altus-lda-example/README.md

 set.

 ### Build the Spark App

+*Note:* You can skip this step and use the pre-built JAR file at `s3://altus-cdsw-lda-example/altus-lda-example-1.0.0-jar-with-dependencies.jar`.

 The code is already set up to be packaged as a stand-alone JAR file that can be run with `spark-submit` or Altus.
 It must first be built.
 This can be done in the Workbench's Terminal, even.